mmb-irb/Basic-Docker-Swarm/README.md

 mongosh
 ```

 For entering the database in terminal mode.
-By default, the mongodb docker is configured without authentication.
+By default, the mongodb docker is configured **without authentication**.

 ### Check containers